Emmybritt/dashboard-assessment/README.md

   - Eliminates unused CSS

 - 🎨 **Semantic Tokens for Theming**
-  Uses Chakra UI and Panda CSS tokens for consistent dark/light mode styles.
+  I used Chakra UI and Panda CSS tokens for consistent dark/light mode styles.
   **Benefits:**

   - Centralized design decisions
   - Fewer style overrides
   - Improved theme scalability

 - **Image Optimization:** As part of optimization, I used the _next/image_ component to render images.
 This component by default provides a fallback UI while waiting for the images to load: thus also eliminating the Cumulative Layout Effect.

-  - **Font Optimization:** This project uses [`next/font`](https://nextjs.org/docs/app/getting-started/fonts) to automatically optimize and load Inter, a custom Google Font.
+- **Font Optimization:** This project uses [`next/font`](https://nextjs.org/docs/app/getting-started/fonts) to automatically optimize and load geist-sans font, a custom Google Font.

 ### 🎁 Bonus Features